 By Angela Moon

-NEW YORK (Reuters) - With the U.S. Federal Reserve finally announcing it will start tapering its stimulus, it removed a big uncertainty in the market last week and raised the question: Can Wall Street expect a stronger finish to the year?
+NEW YORK (Reuters) - With the U.S. Federal Reserve finally announcing it will start tapering its stimulus, removing a big uncertainty in the market, can Wall Street expect a stronger finish to the year?
 Not really.

-The "Santa Claus rally" is a seasonal anomaly that describes a rise in stock prices in December, generally over the final week of trading before the new year.
+The "Santa Claus rally" is a seasonal anomaly that describes a rise in stock prices in December, generally over the final week of trading prior to the new year.

-The benchmark S&P 500's average gain during the last five days of December and the first two of January has been about 1.5 percent since 1950, according to the Stock Trader's Almanac.
+The benchmark S&P 500's average gain during the last five days of December and the first two of January is about 1.5 percent since 1950, according to Stock Trader's Almanac.
 The equities market has gone up in December about 80 percent of the time for the past 20 years.

-"It's been a strong year, and I wouldn't be surprised if investors closed out their year today," said Doug Foreman, co-chief investment officer of Kayne Anderson Rudnick Investment Management in Los Angeles, in an interview late last week.
+"It's been a strong year, and I wouldn't be surprised if investors closed out their year today," said Doug Foreman, co-chief investment officer of Kayne Anderson Rudnick Investment Management.

 "There isn't much room or news to move higher from here until next year."

-Stocks rallied sharply last week, with the Dow and the S&P 500 closing at records on Friday, following the Fed's mid-week announcement it will reduce its $85 billion in monthly bond purchases by $10 billion in January.
+Stocks rallied sharply this week, with the Dow and the S&P 500 closing at records on Friday, following the Fed's mid-week announcement it will reduce its $85 billion monthly bond purchases by $10 billion.

-Trading volume last week was also below average as many investors had already locked in their gains for the year ahead of the holidays.
+Trading volume this week was also below average as many investors had already locked in their gains for the year ahead of the holidays.

 "We're selling our winners and looking to see what sectors could be the ones to be in next year.
 I like cyclical and industrials.
 I want to see the news post-holiday season before I start to recommend defensive names."

-With Christmas and New Year's holidays in the middle of the week, trading volume is likely to be lower than in previous years.
+With Christmas and New Year's holidays in the middle of the week, trading volume is likely to be lower than previous years.
 The New York Stock Exchange will close early at 1 p.m.
-EST (1800 GMT) on Tuesday and will remain closed on Wednesday for Christmas Day.
-Trading will resume on Thursday.
+ET on Tuesday and will remain closed for Christmas day.

-Analysts say this week will be the start of investors finally shifting focus to the fundamentals, like economic reports and earnings.
+Analysts say next week will be a start of investors finally shifting focus to the fundamentals of the economy, like economic reports and corporate earnings.

-"With the Fed out of the way now, the market is going to move back to making more rational decisions and focus on what really matters in the economy," said Scott Clemons, chief investment strategist at Brown Brothers Harriman Wealth Management in New York.
+"With the Fed out of the way now, the market is going to move back to making more rational decisions and focus on what really matters in the economy," said Scott Clemons, chief investment strategist at Brown Brothers Harriman Wealth Management.

-Tuesday's data includes durable goods orders at 8:30 a.m.
-EST and new home sales at 10 a.m.
-EST. On Thursday, weekly initial jobless claims will be released at 8:30 a.m.
-EST.
+Economic data due next week include personal income and outlays at 8:30 a.m.
+ET on Monday.
+Tuesday's data include durable goods orders at 8:30 a.m.
+ET and new home sales at 10:00 a.m.
+ET.
+On Thursday, weekly jobless claims will be released at 8:30 a.m.
+ET.

-(Additional reporting by Ryan Vlastelica and Chuck Mikolajczak; Editing by Nick Zieminski and Jan Paschal)
+(Additional reporting by Ryan Vlastelica and Chuck Mikolajczak; Editing by Nick Zieminski)